Introduction

 Thanks go to Mike for selling me

-The sale included the box the game came in since Mike had not owned it
+The sale included the box the game came in since Mike had only

-for very long.
+owned it for a few weeks.
 I've had many hours of fun playing this number one rated game, and the game

 itself is in absolute perfect shape with no flaws at all.
 I have